datastax/dsbulk/CONTRIBUTING.md

 Keep source files short.
 Short files are easy to understand and test.
 The average should probably be around 200-300 lines.

-### API vs Internal packages

-Packages are considered part of the API by default, _unless_ they contain the word `internal`:
-`com.datastax.dsbulk.foo` is API, but `com.datastax.dsbulk.internal.foo` is internal.

-API packages must offer a stable API and guarantee binary compatibility between minor and bugfix releases.
-Binary compatibility breaks are only allowed between major releases.

-Internal packages do not need to preserve binary compatibility.
-While developers should strive to maintain that compatibility as much as possible, there is no strong commitment around it; users importing internal packages directly should be prepared for breaking changes at any time.

 ### Javadoc

 All types in "API" packages must be documented.
 For "internal" packages, documentation is optional,